Aephia/squads-v4-buddylink/README.md

 ## Future Development

-- Finalize workflow step 5
 - Add code to create a transaction+proposal to claim all earned BuddyLink assets.
-This is why the devAccount will get limited permissions, and is not simply removed.
+This is why the devAccount gets limited permissions, and is not simply beingremoved.
 - Add code to claim GoldenTickets

 ## Development